orbeon/orbeon-forms-doc/configuration/properties/properties-general-http-client.md

 ## 2-way SSL

-When using HTTPS, you might need Orbeon Forms to authenticate itself by presenting a client certificate.
-For this, you need the client to have a key and certificate in a keystore, and point Orbeon Forms to that keystore using the property below.
+When using HTTPS, you might want Orbeon Forms to authenticate itself by presenting a client certificate.
+For this, you need the client to have a key and certificate in a keystore, and point Orbeon Forms to that keystore using the propertied below.

 ```xml
 <property